kairosagency/GoogleAnalyticsClientBundle/Resources/doc/usage.md

 ## Get your credentials ##

 As you have read in the README, the library allows you to request the google analytics service without user interaction.
-In order to make it possible, you need to create a [Google Service Account](https://developers.google.com/console/help/new/#usingkeys).
+In order to make it possible, you need to create a [Google Service Account](https://code.google.com/apis/console/) and [get your credentials](https://developers.google.com/console/help/new/#usingkeys).

 At the end, you should have: